 1 murdered.
 So, I know that there is more responsibility on 2 me being an Indigenous woman and, you know, raising a 3 daughter.
 I think that's all I want to say.
-MR. CECIL JAMES: It's been really -- it's 4 been, I quess, a lot harder on my sister, Cheryl, and I 5 just want to acknowledge her.
-She is the one that put our 6 7 family forward to tell our story.
+4 MR. CECIL JAMES: It's been really it's 5 been, I guess, a lot harder on my sister, Cheryl, and I 6 just want to acknowledge her.
+She is the one that put our 7 family forward to tell our story.
 She's not here.
-She couldn't be here.
+She 8 couldn't be here.
 It was just too much for her.
 Sorry.
-8 9 Yeah, I just -- this inquiry has been a long time coming, and I hear from other families that they've -- they've had 10 loved ones that have waited too long.
+9 Yeah, I just this inquiry has been a long time coming, 10 and I hear from other families that they've they've had 11 loved ones that have waited too long.
 Sorry.
-I just want 11 12 to acknowledge my late brother too.
+I just want 12 to acknowledge my late brother too.
 He advocated for this.
-He was always out supporting other families, and he's not 13 here to have his voice heard.
-14 But, this -- it's -- this is a long time 15 coming, and I've met so many wonderful, strong families 16 through this movement.
-And, I just want to say from my 17 18 family to yours that we love you guys, and we thank you for your strength and that you're able to share your story with 19 us as we're sharing our story with yours.
+13 He was always out supporting other families, and he's not 14 here to have his voice heard.
+15 But, this it's this is a long time 16 coming, and I've met so many wonderful, strong families 17 through this movement.
+And, I just want to say from my 18 family to yours that we love you guys, and we thank you for 19 your strength and that you're able to share your story with 20 us as we're sharing our story with yours.
 Thank you.
-20 21 MS. CHRISTA BIG CANOE: Commissioner Eyolfson, I was wondering if you had any questions or 22 comments for the family?
-23 24 COMMISSIONER BRIAN EYOLFSON: Thank you, 25 I don't have any additional questions, so I just Christa.

-1 want to thank you for coming here today and sharing your truths with us.
-I think, Sharon, you spoke of having 2 3 memories that are a gift, and I think you've all given us a gift here today by coming here and sharing those, whether 4 5 it's memories that are dear or your frustrations, but telling us your experiences, that's what supports the work 6 7 of the inquiry, and I just want to thank you for that.
-And, for showing your strength, and I want to recognize 8 9 that, and coming and contributing and sharing.
+21 MS. CHRISTA BIG CANOE: Commissioner 22 Eyolfson, I was wondering if you had any questions or 23 comments for the family?
+24 COMMISSIONER BRIAN EYOLFSON: Thank you, 25 Christa.
+I don't have any additional questions, so I just want to thank you for coming here today and sharing your truths with us.
+I think, Sharon, you spoke of having memories that are a gift, and I think you've all given us a gift here today by coming here and sharing those, whether it's memories that are dear or your frustrations, but telling us your experiences, that's what supports the work of the inquiry, and I just want to thank you for that.
+And, for showing your strength, and I want to recognize that, and coming and contributing and sharing.
 I really appreciate it.
 Thank you.
-10

-ELDER BLU: So, the Commissioner would like 11 12 to offer you this small token as a thank you.
-One is an eagle feather, so that that feather can help you continue 13 on your journey, and to help you receive healing and to 14 help you with what you've been through.
-The second is some 15 package of seeds, and we hope that when you plant those 16 seeds they continue to grow.
-And, just as you shared with 17 18 us, we will remember your story and it will continue to grow with us so that we can hopefully do something about 19 that and make changes in the inquiry.
-So, migwetch, I 20 21 thank you for sharing your story with us.
+to offer you this small token as a thank you.
+One is an eagle feather, so that that feather can help you continue on your journey, and to help you receive healing and to help you with what you've been through.
+The second is some package of seeds, and we hope that when you plant those seeds they continue to grow.
+And, just as you shared with us, we will remember your story and it will continue to grow with us so that we can hopefully do something about that and make changes in the inquiry.
+So, migwetch, I thank you for sharing your story with us.

-MS. CHRISTA BIG CANOE: So, I ask that we

-now adjourn, and I ask that we come back at 3:20.
-So, it

-will be adjourned until 3:20, please.
+MS. CHRISTA BIG CANOE: So, I ask that we now adjourn, and I ask that we come back at 3:20.
+So, it will be adjourned until 3:20, please.